 For questions regarding the IB Diploma Program at Desert Academy, please contact our IB Diploma Program Coordinator:

 IB Middle Years Programme (MYP)

 As of May, 2011, Desert Academy is officially an authorized International Baccalaureate Middle Years Programme School.

 What is MYP?

 MYP students are at an important age of transition of personal, social, physical and intellectual development, of uncertainty and questioning, of searching for relevance and meaning.
 Emerging adolescents, influenced by their years of primary schooling, are entering a phase where their social and cultural experience in and outside school have a determining impact on their perception of themselves, their self-esteem, their sense of identity and their capacity to relate to others.
-The MYP programme is devised to help students develop knowledge, attitudes, and skills they need to participate actively and responsibly in a changing and increasingly interrelated world.
+The MYP curriculum is devised to help students develop the knowledge, attitudes, and skills they need to participate actively and responsibly in a changing and increasingly interrelated world.

 How does that look and feel to our students?

 Our commitment to the MYP’s fundamental principles of holistic learning, intercultural awareness, and consistency of course structure and delivery enable students to make connections between what they are learning across disciplines.
 MYP has established focus areas which are woven through each subject, functioning as the lens through which content can be viewed.
 One such focus area is Approaches to Learning, in which we explore questions such as: How do I learn best?
 How do I know? and How do I communicate my understanding?
 Students learn to observe their own learning styles, including how they work in groups, communicate ideas, perceive themselves and their interactions with others, as well as their levels of information literacy.
 This area is addressed in each class, at every level and will be a focus of our Advisory program.

 For more information about the MYP Program, please feel free to contact our MYP Coordinator, Natalie Martino: firstname.lastname@example.org